Trust plays a critical part of today’s shaping a company’s brand perception and a buyer’s confidence in working with that company.

 The thought leadership study highlights some key findings:

-- 17% of marketers thought thought leadership was effective in generating more RFPs while 45% of decision makers reported that consuming thought leadership content encourage them to extend an RFP invitation
+- 17% of marketers see thought leadership as effective in generating more RFPs while 45% of decision makers reported that consuming thought leadership content encourage them to extend an RFP invitation

 - 55% of decision makers use thought leadership pieces to vet potential vendors